5afe/safe-core-protocol-specs/manager/README.md

 As mentioned before it is required that both `SafeTransaction` and `SafeRootAccess` can be uniquely identified.
 An example where this is important is tooling related to indexing and querying information for the integrations.
 For this purpose a `nonce` field is present in the structs, which allows to make the hash calculated for these is unique.

-Note: It is the responsibility of the integration (i.e. plug-in) to ensure that each of structs can be uniquely identified.
+**Important:** It is the responsibility of the integration (i.e. plug-in) to ensure that each of structs can be uniquely identified.

 ## Flow Charts